aliebrahimi1781/dependency-track-plugin/README.md

 * */usr/share/tomcat7/dependency-track/* is the folder containing the H2 database *database.h2.db* managed by Dependency-Track.
 If you chose another Java servlet, this H2 database is in another folder.
 * The *removeAllTables=Yes* option will reinitialize the Dependency-Track database and so, remove the initial licenses.

-## B. GETTING DEPENDENCIES OF SOME SOFTWARES
+## B. OBTAINING DEPENDENCIES OF SOME SOFTWARES

+The Main.py script to obtain the dependencies depends of each system.
+Here, it is for a Ubuntu system.

 #### B.1.
 Requirements for finding information on dependencies.
 ```